accellera/uvm/tests/README.txt

 Make sure all testcase source files contain the Apache 2.0 copyright statement header.
 If you modify a source file, add your copyright claim to the copyright statement header.

+3.1 How do I write a test that must fail with a compile-time error?

+If the objective of the test is to make sure that a compile-time error is detected, implement the test as per the above and add the following line comment on the line(s) where the compile-time error is(are)
+expected:

+   // UVM TEST COMPILE-TIME FAILURE

+See the test 00basic/01compfail for an example.

+3.1 How do I write a test that must fail with a run-time error?

+If the run-time error is reported using the UVM report mechanism, use the Report Catcher mechanism to trap the error at run-time an implement the test normally.

+See the test ?? for an example.

+If the objective of the test is to make sure that a run-time error is detected by the simulator, implement the test as per the above and add the following line comment on the line(s) where the run-time error is(are) expected:

+   // UVM TEST RUN-TIME FAILURE

+See the test 00basic/02runfail for an example.